shahriar-R/FastAPI-Digital-Wallet/README.md

 openssl x509 -req -days 365 -in /etc/ssl/csr/your_request.csr -signkey /etc/ssl/private/your_private.key -out /etc/ssl/certs/your_certificate.crt

 ```
-copy your_private.key to nginx/ssl/private.key and your_certificate.crt to nginx/ssl/certificate.crt
+- mv `your_private.key` to nginx/ssl/private.key and
+- mv `your_certificate.crt` to nginx/ssl/certificate.crt

 **Nginx Configuration with SSL for FastAPI**

 This configuration sets up Nginx as a reverse proxy for a FastAPI application, handling both HTTP and HTTPS traffic.
 It redirects all HTTP traffic to HTTPS and uses a provided SSL certificate and key to secure the communication.

 ***HTTP to HTTPS Redirect***

 The first server block listens on port 80 (HTTP) and redirects all incoming traffic to the corresponding HTTPS URL:The first server block listens on port 80 (HTTP) and redirects all incoming traffic to the corresponding HTTPS URL:
 ```
 server {